 Fragrance Composition:

-• Top notes: aldehyde C-10, aldehyde C-11, aldehyde C-12, Moroccan rose absolute, jonquil, hyacinth, Egyptian jasmine, Jasminia (a jasmine compound by Chuit Naef), lilac, bergamot, levorotatory citronellol, peach
+- Top notes: aldehyde C-10, aldehyde C-11, aldehyde C-12, Moroccan rose absolute, jonquil, hyacinth, Egyptian jasmine, Jasminia (a jasmine compound by Chuit Naef), lilac, Calabrian bergamot, levorotatory citronellol, peach

-• Middle notes: tuberose, Turkish rose, Grasse rose de mai absolute, Attarose (by Givaudan-Delawanna), lily of the valley, Lilial (by Givaudan), cloves, galbanum, iris, blackcurrant buds, ylang-ylang
+- Middle notes: tuberose, Turkish rose, Grasse rose de mai absolute, Attarose (by Givaudan-Delawanna), lily of the valley, Lilial (by Givaudan), Zanzibar cloves, Persian galbanum, Florentine iris, blackcurrant buds, Manila ylang-ylang, Glycolierral (Givaudan)

-• Base notes: Champacol (by Schimmel & Co), vetiver, Vertofix (by IFF), oakmoss, vanilla, benzoin, ambergris, Ambreine S (by Samuelson), sandalwood, Peru balsam, tolu balsam, benzyl salicylate, Exaltolide (by Chuit Naef), styrax, musk ketone, musk, tonka bean
+- Base notes: leather, Champacol (by Schimmel & Co), vetiver, Vertofix (by IFF), Yugoslavian oakmoss, Madagascar vanilla, vanillin, Siam benzoin, ambergris, Ambreine S (by Samuelson), Mysore sandalwood, Peru balsam, tolu balsam, benzyl salicylate, Exaltolide (by Chuit Naef), Sumatran styrax, musk ketone, Tonkin musk, tonka bean, coumarin, Abyssinian civet

 Scent Profile: